kb-dk/repository-mirror/INSTALL.md

 * Active MQ.
 I use version 5.11.1
 * A modern Apache HTTPD supporting [Apache Expressions](https://httpd.apache.org/docs/2.4/expr.html) (httpd 2.4 or better).
 See [Access control README](htaccess/README.md)

+Start by cloning this repository, or if applicable, download one of the releases.

 ## 2. Configuration

 Copy the file